Main fundraiser photo

 Although Sarah has experienced symptoms such as tongue bleeds for many years, her pregnancy four years ago seems to have triggered the growth of her AVM.

-We are raising funds to help Sarah go to Milan to have this surgery.
-This is Sarah’s best chance to live a full life alongside her partner Alex and four-year-old son, Oliver.
+We are raising funds to help Sarah go to Sydney to have surgery.

 Sarah has touched the lives of many people through her work in fitness, her roles in various charities and her work with children in foster care.